Savoy Super Cinema

 The Savoy Super Cinema was closed on 27th July 1940, due to wartime conditions.
 It re-opened on 14th May 1941 with Arthur Askey in "The Ghost Train", Richard Arlen in "Hot Steel" and Edward O'Henry at the organ, plus variety on the stage.

 Taken over by the Star Cinemas chain in the late-1950’s, they introduced part time bingo in October 1961, and soon after, it was closed as a cinema and became a Star Bingo Club.
 This had closed by 1987, and the building was unused.
 It was last used as a nightclub and live music venue named Metronome, which closed in the mid-2000’s.
+Since then part of the building has been converted into flats, but the auditorium remains unused.

 Just login to your account and subscribe to this theater